freeCodeCamp/guide/src/pages/c/appendix/index.md

 GNU+Linux is the technically accurate term for what is commonly referred to as "Linux".
 Linux is a kernel- it's a set of programs that allow software to interact with hardware.
 When combined with GNU, it becomes an operating system, which allows a person to interact with it.

 ## GUI
 Graphical User Interface.
-A GUI will allow you to interact with a program by pointing and clicking rather than having to type in commands.
+The GUI will allow you to interact with a program by pointing and clicking rather than having to type in commands.

 ## Header Files
 Header files are libraries that exist in the top (header) of your C program.